 - Check your air conditioner’s refrigerant levels.
 It’s a good idea to have a trained professional check the levels and, if necessary, add more refrigerant.
 Your HVAC professional will also track down any leaks within the air conditioning system.

 - Replace the low pressure control switch.
 If you are still dealing with short cycling issues after checking the above, you should have your HVAC professional replace this component with a brandnew one.

 - Check the compressor.
 A failing compressor may also exhibit short cycling symptoms, so it’s a good idea to have your HVAC professional check and, if necessary, replace the compressor.

 Regularly scheduled maintenance can help prevent most short cycling issues.
 If your short cycling problems are due to an oversized air conditioner, you should consider having it replaced with one that’s properly matched to your home’s specific air conditioning needs.

-Don’t forget that the experts at HELP Plumbing, Heating, Cooling and Electric can help you tackle your short cycling problems.
+Don’t forget that the experts at HELP Plumbing, Heating, Cooling and Drains can help you tackle your short cycling problems.
 Contact us whenever you have any HVAC maintenance issues that require help from a seasoned professional.